vicontiveros00/Helsinki-City-Bike-App/README.md

 ### [Stations List](bike-app/src/components/Stations/Stations.jsx)
 ![View of stations list](media/stationslist.PNG)<br>
-The searchbar allows user to search through the stations by name or address.<br>[Pagination](#pagination) is added to improve performance.
+The searchbar allows user to search through the stations by name or address.<br>[Pagination](#pagination) is added to improve usability.
 Bellow pagination you will find a list of 10 stations sorted by name.
 Each row containes a link to the [station's info page](#station-info), and which city the station is located in.

 ### [Station Info](bike-app/src/components/StationInfo/StationInfo.jsx)